 Nepalese and Bhutanese traditions are represented.

-When I began collecting many years ago prices were low, especially for damaged or worn examples.
-These days prices are considerably higher, and in order to make new acquisitions I may have to sell a few items.
-Donations are welcome, or you can assist by buying the forthcoming books and by spreading the word about this fascinating, neglected form of sacred art.
+Donations are welcome, or you can assist by buying the kindle books and by spreading the word about this fascinating, neglected form of sacred art.